rcsoccersim/manual/source/soccerserver.rst

 by changing *ViewWidth* and *ViewQuality*.

-To calculate the current view frequency and view angle of the agent use equations :ref:`eq:view-freq` and :ref:`eq:view-angle`.
+To calculate the current view frequency and view angle of the agent use equations :eq:`view-freq` and :eq:`view-angle`.

 .. math::
-  :label: eq:view-freq
+  :label: view-freq

   view\_frequency = sense\_step * view\_quality\_factor * view\_width\_factor